sgpthomas/sklearn-pmlb-benchmarks/README.md

 If you're using the GUI, follow the Spot Instances Configuration instructions for GUI.

 `./aws.py` provides some convienence tools for monitoring and SSHing into your instances.
+It's documented here: [aws-automation](https://github.com/sgpthomas/aws-automation)

 # Data Metadata
 ## Columns in the table